angeanto/angeanto.github.io/_pages/about.md

   <img src="/assets/images/post_images/dmcb_info.png" width="400" height="400" style="border-radius: 15%;">
 </div>

----

-# Work Experience
-- Transitioning from providing private mathematics tutorials to high school students, I started my professional data journey in the field when I joined [Cardlink](https://cardlink.gr/en/)(fintech, payments provider) in **Jan 19'** with the role of **Data Scientist**.
-The main responsibilty of the role was to build models that will lead to actions either for cost saving or revenue increase.

-- My next step was working at [Skroutz](https://www.skroutz.gr/) (#1 ecommerce Marketplace in Greece) in **April 21'**' with the role of **Business Intelligence Analyst** in which I performed data analytics and operation reporting tasks and delivered actionable insights to business units which impacted user acquisition strategy and policies.
-As a **Business Intelligence Lead** I led a team that acted as the touch point of contact between BI and other operational teams.
-I mentored both team and external analysts and stakeholders, created training material and sessions for Tableau, Metabase and internal data.

-- From **May 23'** to **Nov 24'** I worked as **Senior Data Analyst II** at [Hack The Box](https://www.hackthebox.com/), contributing to establish a data culture in the organization and supporting decisions for the platform.

-- From **Nov 24'** to **July 25'** as a **Sr. Data Analyst** at [Chubb](https://www.chubb.com/us-en/) I got involved in large scale projects to ensure alignment,documentation and needs plus contributing to a global working group to define Data Analysis standards and best practices.

-- Now as a **Principal BI Consultant** at [Seven Red Lines](https://www.srl.gr/) , a data consulting firm, I deliver end to end BI projects for clients from requirements, architecture and data modeling to visualization and delivery using Microsoft stack and mainly Power BI.

----

 # Education
 I've studied Maths at [Department of Mathematics - Aristotle University](https://math.auth.gr/en/) (Thessaloniki, Greece) and then I had my MSc on [Applied Informatics - International Hellenic University](http://informatics.teicm.gr/msc_informatics/) (Serres, Greece).